DISIC/politique-de-contribution-open-source/faq.en.md

 #### And if I am self-employed / self-entrepreneur?

-If you work for an administration within the scope of the DINSIC, you are also concerned.
+If you work for an administration within the scope of the DINUM, you are also concerned.

 ### "Which codes are intended to be open?"